vuejs/vuepress/packages/docs/docs/plugin/README.md

 Plugins usually add global-level functionality to VuePress.
 There is no strictly defined scope for a plugin - there are typically several types of plugins you can write:

 1. Extend the data generated at compile time. e.g. [@vuepress/plugin-last-updated](https://github.com/vuejs/vuepress/tree/next/packages/@vuepress/plugin-last-updated).
-2. Generate extra files before or after compilation. e.g. `PWA support`.
+2. Generate extra files before or after compilation. e.g. [@vuepress/plugin-pwa](https://github.com/vuejs/vuepress/tree/next/packages/%40vuepress/plugin-pwa)
 3. Add extra pages. e.g. [@vuepress/plugin-i18n-ui](https://github.com/vuejs/vuepress/tree/next/packages/@vuepress/plugin-i18n-ui)
 4. Inject global UI. e.g. [@vuepress/plugin-back-to-top](https://github.com/vuejs/vuepress/tree/next/packages/%40vuepress/plugin-back-to-top).

 A plugin should export a `plain object`(`#1`).
 If the plugin needs to take options, it can be a function that exports a plain object(`#2`).
-The function will be called with the plugin's options as the first argument, along with [plugin context](#plugin-context) which provides some compile-time context.
+The function will be called with the plugin's options as the first argument, along with [context](#plugin-context) which provides some compile-time metadata.

 ``` js
 // #1